aws-amplify/docs/docs/cli/graphql-transformer/directives.md

 }
 ```

-The query above shows how we can use compound key structures to implement more powerful query patterns on top of DynamoDB but we are not quite done yet.
+The query above shows how you can use compound key structures to implement more powerful query patterns on top of DynamoDB but you are not quite done yet.
 Given that DynamoDB limits you to query by at most two attributes at a time, the @key directive helps by streamlining the process of creating composite sort keys such that you can support querying by more than two attributes at a time.
-For example, we can implement “Get items by order, status, and createdAt” as well as “Get items by status and createdAt” for a single @model with this schema.
+For example, you can implement “Get items by order, status, and createdAt” as well as “Get items by status and createdAt” for a single @model with this schema.

 ```graphql
 type Item @model